 Some general tips for visiting museums in Paris

 # – Always try to book your tickets on line.
 You can often choose a specific time slot.
-This will save you a lot of time you’ll otherwise lose on waiting to get in a museum.
+This will save you a lot of time you’ll otherwise lose on waiting to get into a museum.

-# – If you’re a European citizen and younger then 26, you have a free access to many museums in Paris.
-Sometimes museums have days with a free admission too.
+# – If you’re a European citizen and younger then 26, you have free access to many museums in Paris.
+Sometimes museums have days with free admission too.
 But, although you’ll get your ticket for free, some of the popular museums could get even more crowded.

 # – There are strong security controls in many museums.
 You’ll be asked to show what’s inside your bag by the guards when entering the museums.

 # – Hire a guide!
-It’s always one of my recommendations when visiting larger museums because otherwise you’ll be left to wonder around without really getting the best of it.
-To me it’s always easier to understand its story and to focus to the most important art works if I would hire a guide to show me around.
+It’s always one of my recommendations when visiting larger museums because otherwise you’ll be left to wander around without really getting the best of it.
+To me it’s always easier to understand its story and to focus on the most important artworks if I would hire a guide to show me around.
 So, check out those links for some of my favourite tours in Louvre and Orsay Museum.

 *This post contains some affiliate links.